MahimKatha02/MahimKatha02/README.md

 - Hands-on experience in Machine Learning, Deep Learning, and Computer Vision
 - Completed 5 AI/ML research projects and 3 certifications, with 4 more in progress
 - Founder of Purple Daze, a self-funded e-commerce business (2.7+ years) — brings entrepreneurial drive, leadership, and operational experience
-- Designed and developed the official Purple Daze business website using React, TypeScript, Tailwind CSS, Motion and TanStack Router
+- Designed and developed the official Purple Daze and Arctic Daze business websites using React, TypeScript, Tailwind CSS, Motion and TanStack Router
 - Seeking postgraduate or professional opportunities in Artificial Intelligence and Data Science

 ---